plandes/util/doc/config.md

 This package provides advanced parsing of INI and YAML files that provide Java Spring like mechanism to create in memory Python object instance graphs.
-This API also works with the [command action library](command-line.md) to easily configure command line applications.
+This API also works with the [command line library](introspect-cli.md) to easily configure command line applications.

 There are many configuration options and classes to choose from.
 However, the